-Statistical Analyses
+Statistical analysis

-Scale variables were presented as mean±standard deviation (SD), and categorical variables were presented as absolute and relative abundance (%).
-Comparisons between groups were made using Student-t test when numerical data showed normal distribution, and Mann-Whitney U test when numerical data did not show normal distribution.
-The distribution of the ratios of the levels of categorical variables will be evaluated with the Chi-square test.
+Scale variables were presented as mean $\pm$ standard deviation (SD), and categorical variables were presented as absolute and relative abundance (%).
+Comparisons between groups were made using Student's t-test when numerical data showed a normal distribution, and the Mann-Whitney U test when numerical data did not show a normal distribution.
+The distribution of the ratios of the levels of categorical variables was evaluated with the $\chi^2$ test.
 ROC curve analysis was performed to identify optimal cut-off levels for NLR, WBC count, neutrophil count, and lymphocyte count to identify the cutoff values for optimal sensitivity and specificity for distinguishing MA from TBpA.
 The ability of NLR, WBC count, neutrophil count, and lymphocyte count to distinguish MA from TBpA was compared using the area under the curve (AUC).
-A bidirectional p value of ≤ 0.05 was considered a statistically significant.
-All statistical analyzes were performed using SPSS 21.0 for Windows (SPSS Inc., Chicago, IL, USA) package program.
+A bidirectional p-value of $\leq$ 0.05 was considered a statistically significant.
+All statistical analyses were performed using SPSS Statistics 21.0 for Windows (IBM Corp., USA).